 Executive Director, Center for Orthopedics, Spine Sports Medicine, South Shore Hospital (SSH); Board Member, Friends of Blue Hills; Blue Hills Volunteer Tutor, GED Program.

-Stephen Brayton, Dedham
+Secretary, Stephen Brayton, Dedham

 Owner, Brayton Communications (PR and financial communications).
 Former journalist with the Boston Herald, Patriot Ledger.
 Managed environmental PR at Gillette Co.
 Director & past-president, Dedham Historical Society.